-Exposure can cause a variety of health conditions, particularly those involving the respiratory system, and can severely affect your breathing.
-It is especially dangerous for anyone who already suffers from a respiratory condition.
+Exposure can cause a variety of health conditions, particularly those involving the respiratory system, and can severely affect breathing.
+It is especially dangerous to anyone who already suffers from a respiratory condition.

-If you happen to be visiting during a time when ash and other volcanic elements are in the air, take appropriate precautions to avoid exposure.
-Remain inside whenever possible, with doors and windows shut.
+If you are traveling in Chile while ash and other volcanic elements are falling, take appropriate precautions to avoid exposure.
+Remain indoors whenever possible, with doors and windows shut.

-Place damp towels at door and window thresholds and any place where contaminated air may get in.
+Place damp towels at door thresholds and any place where contaminated air may get in.

 Traveling to areas greater than 8,200ft (2,500m) can cause altitude sickness, a dangerous condition that can affect anyone, regardless of fitness level, and which can be fatal.

-Anyone who has suffered from altitude sickness in the past should be aware that they are at an increased risk of suffering from it again, as are people who have existing breathing conditions should also be extra prepared.
+Anyone who has suffered altitude sickness before has an increased risk of experiencing it again, and people who have existing breathing conditions should also be extra prepared.

 The consumption of alcohol prior to acclimatizing to the change in altitude can also be a contributing factor and should be avoided.

-Communicative diseases like cholera are reported throughout Chile, and Hepatitis B and typhoid are not uncommon, especially during the warmer months.
+Transmissible diseases, like cholera, are reported throughout Chile, and Hepatitis B and typhoid are not uncommon during the warmer months.
 See a travel doctor to get the most accurate advice on which vaccinations you need prior to traveling, and ask if you require any updated booster shots to lessen your chances of catching a dangerous illness.

-Dengue fever and other insect-borne diseases are also present, with occasional outbreaks reported on Easter Island.
-If you're planning a visit, be sure to take appropriate precautions to avoid being bitten by mosquitos.
+Dengue fever and other insect-borne diseases are also present in Chile, with occasional outbreaks reported on Easter Island.
+If you're planning a visit there, take appropriate precautions to avoid being bitten by mosquitoes.